 Strategies for Academic Success (including Memory-Enhancement) Workshops

-Workshops featuring how to manage your time (an important aspect of augmenting memory) and how to strategically study so you'll retain what you read and were taught will be offered every Thursday for the first four weeks of the semester and the first four weeks after Spring Break.
+Workshops featuring how to manage your time (an important aspect of augmenting memory) and how to strategically study so you'll retain what you read and were taught will be offered every Thursday for the first eight weeks of the semester and then for three more weeks following Fall Pause.
 But don't wait -- go to the next available session!
 Each hands-on, customized-for-you workshop will take place on in the Biddle House Advising Lounge from 12:15-1:00.
 You are welcome to bring a bag lunch from the Caf's "Grab 'n Go."
 RSVPs to PeerAdvisors@dickinson.edu are appreciated.

 To supplement these workshops, students can call the Learning Skills office at 717-245-1734 or go to a Peer Advisor at the Academic Advising desk in Biddle House to request one-on-one time management, organizational, and/or study strategy tutorial sessions with trained Peer Advisors, weekdays from noon to 4 p.m.